slothfulxtx/diff-gaussian-rasterization/README.md

 **What's new** : Except for the RGB image, we also support render depth map (both forward and backward process) compared with the [original repository](https://github.com/graphdeco-inria/diff-gaussian-rasterization).

-We modify the repo name as **diff_gauss** to avoid dependecy conflict with the original version.
+We modify the dependency name as **diff_gauss** to avoid dependecy conflict with the original version.
 You can install our repo by executing the following command lines
 ```shell
 git clone --recurse-submodules https://github.com/slothfulxtx/diff-gaussian-rasterization.git
 cd diff-gaussian-rasterization